Rajarshi12321/ByDeWay/README.md

 **Note:** Instructions above assume a Python 3.8+ environment.

-### 4. (Optional) Additional Model Setups

-Refer to the [project README] or the individual notebook instructions for guidance on setting up KOSMOS-2 or other region captioning vision-language models as needed for your workflow.

 ## Quick Start Example

 Open a demo notebook from the `notebooks/` directory or run a Python script from the `src/depth_captioning/` module to process an image: